-A repayment plan is a structured way to make up your missed mortgage loan payments over a certain period of time.
-This is a type of loss mitigation.
+A repayment plan is a structured way to make up your missed mortgage loan payments over a period of time.

-You should make sure this is the right option for you.
-Don’t sign anything until you’re sure you understand it.
-If you have questions, you can use the CFPB's "Find a Counselor" tool to get a list of housing counseling agencies in your area that are approved by HUD.
-You can also call the HOPE™ Hotline , open 24 hours a day, seven days a week, at (888) 995-HOPE (4673).
+If you have questions, you can use the CFPB's "Find a Counselor" tool to get a list of housing counseling agencies in your area that are approved by Housing and Urban Development (HUD).
+You can also get free help from a housing expert by calling the HOPE™ Hotline , open 24 hours a day, seven days a week, at (888) 995-HOPE (4673).

 Learn more about how to avoid foreclosure .

 We have resources from multiple federal agencies to help homeowners and renters understand options for relief and protection in light of the coronavirus emergency.